dprossner/Mariner-Autoinstaller/README.md

-### Fixed a bug preventing input for smb share name from being asked for, added virtual drive size customization, and modified to install the mariner fork by @beaudeanadams with support for firmware 4.4.3
+### Fixed a bug preventing input for smb share name from being asked for, added virtual drive size customization, and modified to install the archived mariner fork by @beaudeanadams with support for firmware 4.4.3

 ## See https://github.com/luizribeiro/mariner/ for info on hardware requirements and the origin of the main compenent that this script installs.